 The Hunter, on Walter Presents, is a deep dive into the real-life war between the mafia and the state prosecutors in 1990’s Sicily.
 The series focuses on two main characters, young prosecutor Severio Barone (Francesco Montanari) and mob boss Leoluca Bagarella (David Coco), one climbing up in his organization, the other trying to maintain his kingdom.
 Because The Hunter gives equal screen time to both sides of the law, it’s more comparable to The Wire than The Sopranos or Gomorrah.
 Over the course of the season, we realize that the mafiosos aren’t much different than their legal counterparts.
 They both neglect their families, they obsess over their work, there is infighting, and they are constantly trying to outsmart each other.
 The Hunter is long and satisfying, with complex characters and intricate plot points.
 My only beef is that at first, it’s difficult to keep the characters straight, especially since many have nicknames, but eventually you get to know who’s who.

 The Hunter is based on the book Il Cacciatore di Mafiosi, by prosecutor Alfonso Sabella, who actually did hunt down and arrest up to 300 gangsters in Sicily in the 90’s.
 Here, Sabella is dramatized in the character of Severio Barone.
 Barone is arrogant, ambitious and frankly annoying, yet his courage and his sense of humor save him from being tiresome.
 When we meet Barone, he is about to turn in his boss for corruption so that he can take his job.
 Instead, the head of the anti-mafia unit in Palermo plucks Barone from that thorny situation, and assigns him to catch some “small-fry” mafiosos.
 Barone is grumpy that he has to start at the bottom.
 Turns out that Barone is actually great at catching bad guys.
 By focusing on the psychology of gangsters and utilizing unorthodox methods, Barone starts taking down mafiosos in droves.
 But the cost is his family life.
-Barone’s wife, high school sweetheart Giada (Miriam Dalmazio), gave up her life as a curator in Rome to follow Barone to Sicily, only to be completely neglected by her work obsessed husband.
+Barone’s girlfriend, high school sweetheart Giada (Miriam Dalmazio), gave up her life as a curator in Rome to follow Barone to Sicily, only to be completely neglected by her work obsessed husband.

 LEOLUCA BAGARELLA aka DON LUCHI’